StephenCleary/AsyncEx/doc/AsyncReaderWriterLock.md

 ## Overview

-This is the `async`-ready almost-equivalent of the the [[ReaderWriterLockSlim type|https://docs.microsoft.com/en-us/dotnet/api/system.threading.readerwriterlockslim]], similar to Stephen Toub's [[AsyncReaderWriterLock|https://blogs.msdn.microsoft.com/pfxteam/2012/02/12/building-async-coordination-primitives-part-7-asyncreaderwriterlock/]].
-It's only _almost_ equivalent because the `ReaderWriterLockSlim` can be constructed in a way which allows reentrancy, and this is not currently possible to do with an `async`-ready lock.
+This is the `async`-ready almost-equivalent of the the [ReaderWriterLockSlim type](https://docs.microsoft.com/en-us/dotnet/api/system.threading.readerwriterlockslim), similar to Stephen Toub's [AsyncReaderWriterLock](https://blogs.msdn.microsoft.com/pfxteam/2012/02/12/building-async-coordination-primitives-part-7-asyncreaderwriterlock/).
+It's only _almost_ equivalent because the `ReaderWriterLockSlim` supports upgradeable locks and can be constructed in a way which allows reentrancy, and this is not currently possible to do with an `async`-ready lock.

 There are two types of locks that can be taken on an `AsyncReaderWriterLock`:
 * Write locks, which are fully exclusive.
 They do not allow other locks of any kind.